Skip to content

 Therefore, we believe Tensor Fusion has the opportunity to become a rising star in AI infra, helping the AI wave transform the world.

-We are currently seeking investment partners who understand hardcore technical innovation and have global market resources.
+We are currently seeking investment partners who understand core technical innovation and have global market resources.
 We welcome inquiries from interested investors.

 Reference